Medical vs. Recreational Cannabis

-If you’ve been approved for medical marijuana, you may wonder about the difference between medical and recreational marijuana.
-With more and more states legalizing the use of both, it’s a good time to learn more about the similarities and differences between medical marijuana vs. recreational marijuana and decide which is right for you.
+If you’ve been approved for medical cannabis, you may wonder about the difference between medical and recreational cannabis.
+With more and more states legalizing the use of both, it’s a good time to learn more about the similarities and differences between medical cannabis vs. recreational cannabis and decide which is right for you.

-Medical marijuana refers to the use of the whole, unprocessed plant or the chemicals within it to alleviate the symptoms of medical conditions.
-Despite the approval of the state, however, the Food and Drug Administration (FDA) does not currently recognize or approve the use of marijuana for medicinal purposes.
+Medical cannabis refers to the use of the whole, unprocessed plant or the chemicals within it to alleviate the symptoms of medical conditions.
+Despite the approval of the state, however, the Food and Drug Administration (FDA) does not currently recognize or approve the use of cannabis for medicinal purposes.

-The marijuana plant contains over 100 chemicals called cannabinoids, which have different effects on the body.
-The two main chemicals that produce effects with marijuana are:
+The cannabis plant contains over 100 chemicals called cannabinoids, which have different effects on the body.
+The two main chemicals that produce effects with cannabis are:

 - Tetrahydrocannabinol (THC), which is the psychoactive compound that produces euphoria.